djvill/APLS/doc/getting-started.md

 > Go to https://apls.pitt.edu/labbcat.
 > You should see a login box pop up:
 > <!-- SCREEN GRAB login box -->

+{: .under-the-hood }
+> APLS's original URL was https://labb-cat.linguistics.pitt.edu/labbcat.
+> But the https://apls.pitt.edu/labbcat URL was chosen as an alias because it's shorter, easier to remember, and less prone to typos.

 <!-- ## Terms of use -->